hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > To watch a pin you must right click on it and click on `Watch This Value`.
 > <br>![[Pasted image 20241110103400.png]] <br>
 > To stop watching a value, rich click on the pin and click on `Stop Watching This Value`.
 Or click on the lens (🔍) icon.

+**Draw**
+Sometimes when you debug some code you want to visualize locations, rotations or shapes.
+This is easily done with `Draw Debug [...]` nodes, they can be called in any context (if you have a valid world) and they have a lot of parameters.

+List of debug draw nodes with example here: [[All Debug Draws]]

 # Miscellaneous